Bay Terrace station: History

-The station opened in the early 1900s, as Whitlock.
+The station opened c.
+1897 as a flag stop named Brendan. and was renamed by 1902 as Whitlock.
 Whitlock was located on Park Place (present-day-Railroad Avenue) in between Washington Avenue (Hopkins Avenue) and Grant Avenue (Spratt Avenue).
 On December 18, 1912, a public hearing was held by the Public Service Commission (PSC), which among other things, was hearing the Staten Island Rapid Transit Company (SIRT)'s petition to abandon the Whitlock station and replace it with the Bay Terrace station.
 The movement of the station was done in anticipation of a change in the center of population in the area.
 The new station was to be built 1594 feet to the south of the Whitlock station.

 On April 13, 1922, the SIRT petitioned to the PSC to move the station 1000 feet to the east of the station to Lincoln Road and to renamed the station Rice Manor.
 The PSC denied the application as the move would allow fewer people to use the station.
 There were 35 homes immediately surrounding the existing station while there were only 3 at the proposed location.
 The move was intended to spur development in the surrounding area.
 In 1922, Bay Terrace was made a full-time station.
 It had previously been closed during part of the year.